What is VoLTE, and what do you need to use it?

 With LTE, data speed is enhanced compared to the previous generations, but the call was still on a 3G network.
 When there is a voice call, the phone fallback to 3G, and after the call completion, it again switches back to 4G-LTE.
 It makes a temporary disconnect with the Internet service.
 With VoLTE, there is no such interruption.

 Advantages of VoLTE-

-What a subscriber need to use VoLTE?
+What does a subscriber need to do for VoLTE?

-How to enable it in Android?
+How to enable it on Android?

 Is WiFi calling is same as VoLTE?

-In VoLTE, the data is consumed from the subscriber data bundle, while in WiFi Calling data is used from the WiFi account.
+In VoLTE, the data is consumed from the subscriber data bundle, while in WiFi, Calling data is used from the WiFi account.